Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 ⚡ Key takeaways

-• The INFORM Consumers Act is a piece of proposed legislation that would require online marketplaces to collect certain information about sellers earning a certain level of revenue to make it easier for regulators and investigators to investigate suspected fraud.
+• The INFORM Consumers Act is a law that requires online marketplaces to collect certain information about sellers earning a certain level of revenue to make it easier for regulators and investigators to investigate suspected fraud.

 • The SHOP Safe Act is a piece of proposed legislation that would make online marketplaces liable for copyright and trademark infringement in cases where a third party uses their platform to sell counterfeit goods with the potential to harm the health or safety of the customer, such as cosmetics, supplements, and pharmaceuticals.